tschiemer/midimessage/README.md

 	 sysex nonrt <device-id (u7)> sds-ext ext-loop-point-request <sample-number (u14)> <loop-number (u14)>
 	 sysex nonrt <device-id (u7)> sds-ext name-tx <sample-number (u14)> -*** <sample-name (strN) ...>
 	 sysex nonrt <device-id (u7)> sds-ext name-request <sample-number (u14)>
-* Both checksums are given when parsing a MIDI stream (to allow verification).
-During generation, if <checksum-data> (see specification) is not given it is computed (recommended) and the <checksum-computed> is always ignored if given.
+* <checksum> := as sent/to be sent in message, <verification-checksum> := as computed.
+Both checksums are given when parsing a MIDI stream but during generation, if no <checksum> is given it is computed (recommended) otherwise its value will be used; <verification-checksum> will always be ignored.
 ** <loop-type> := uni-forward|bi-forward|uni-forward-release|bi-forward-release|uni-backward|bi-backward|uni-backward-release|bi-backward-release|backward-once|forward-once
 *** In principle there is a language tag to support localization, but apart from the default (English) none are documented and thus likely not used.
 Thus momentarily only the default is supported which is chosen by specifying '-' as argument.